11 Foods You Won’t Have to Ever Worry About Expiring

 Oksana Shufrych /Shutterstock

 Honey is often referred to as “God’s medicine” and has tons of health benefits—and it’s great for your hair.
 “Honey has actually be used in wound care in some cultures and studies for its ability to naturally resist bacteria,” says Dr. Elizabeth Trattner A.P.
 DOM, doctor of Chinese and Integrative Medicine.
 The best part?
 It never expires!
 In fact, it’s not unusual for archaeologists to find thousand-year-old honeypots in ancient Egyptian tombs—these archaeologists found 3,000-year-old honey and it’s perfectly edible.
 So what’s the deal?
 According to Smithsonian, its sugar, low moisture levels, excessive acidity, natural gluconic acid, and natural hydrogen peroxide are the keys to its longevity.
-These are foods you should never, ever eat past the expiration date.
+You’ll want to keep a closer eye in most of your other foods, especially meats to make sure they won’t make you sick.
+Here’s how to tell if your chicken has gone bad.

 Madeleine Steinbach /Shutterstock

 Is there anything apple cider vinegar can’t do?
 Besides having an incredible amount of health benefits, like helping with weight loss, and being a natural stomachache remedy, it can also stay in your pantry forever.
 But it doesn’t stop there.
 According to Eat By Date, white vinegar, balsamic vinegar, raspberry vinegar, rice wine vinegar, and red wine vinegar also don’t have expiration dates.
 “Because of its acid nature, vinegar is self-preserving and does not need refrigeration,” according to The Vinegar Institute.
-Don’t miss these other incredible food facts that will totally change the way you eat!
+Because of this, you can also use vinegar to help keep other foods from spoiling.

 Panya Anakotmankong /Shutterstock